-Non-executive Directors are appointed for fixed terms not exceeding three years, which may be renewed subject to their reelection by shareholders at AGMs.
+Non-executive Directors are appointed for fixed terms not exceeding three years, which may be renewed subject to their re-election by shareholders at AGMs.
 Non-executive Directors do not have service contracts, but are bound by letters of appointment issued for and on behalf of HSBC Holdings, which are available for inspection at HSBC Holdings' registered office.
+There are no obligations in the nonexecutive Directors' letters of appointment that could give rise to remuneration payments or payments for loss of office.

+Policy on payments on loss of office - nonexecutive Directors

 There are no obligations in the non-executive Directors' letters of appointment that could give rise to remuneration payments or payments for loss of office.

-Policy on payments on loss of office - non-executive Directors

-Other than as set out above, there are no obligations in the nonexecutive Directors' letters of appointment that could give rise to remuneration payments or payments for loss of office.
-Nonexecutive Directors are entitled to notice under their letter of appointment.
+Non-executive Directors are entitled to notice under their letter of appointment.